-Pursuant to Ordinance No. 12066 C.M.S. the City has established a Linked Banking Service Program.
+Pursuant to Ordinance No. 12066 C.M.S adopted by Council on July 14,1998, the City has established a Linked Banking Service Program.
 This reference applies to depositories for both the City of Oakland and the Port of Oakland banking needs.
 Depositories are defined within the Ordinance as "all banking services utilized by the City including the Port of Oakland operating fund, with the exception of investments made through investment banks and broker/dealers."
 Depositories providing services to the City and the Port of Oakland must provide to the City, annually, the information enumerated under Section 3 of the Ordinance.